Joint Transmit and Jamming Power Optimization for Secrecy in Energy Harvesting Networks: A Reinforcement Learning Approach: Results and Discussions

 The energy efficiency is evaluated by using the $P_\textrm{S}$ and $P_\textrm{D}$ obtained from the proposed OJPA and SJPA (RSJPA, GA, and NA) algorithms.
 We use a typical personal computer with an Intel\textsuperscript{\textregistered} Core\textsuperscript{TM} i7-8700 CPU and 16 GB RAM to implement the algorithms.
 The list of simulation parameters with their values is given in Table \ref{simu_para}.
 The values of the parameters are mostly taken from \cite{dohler2013learning, ieee1997wireless}.

-In Fig. \ref{fig_ETD_vs_Gamma} we compare the expected total discounted reward versus $\Gamma$ for the algorithms OJPA, RSJPA, GA, and NA when the probability of EH improves from $p=q=0.5$ to $p=q=0.8$.
+In Fig. \ref{fig_ETD_vs_Gamma} we compare the expected total discounted reward versus $\Gamma$ for the algorithms OJPA, RSJPA, GA, and NA when the probability of EH improves from $p=q=0.5$ to $p=q=0.8$ while harvested energy $E_\textrm{S}=E_\textrm{D}=2$.
 The corresponding energy efficiency plot is shown in Fig. \ref{fig_EE_vs_Gamma}.
-The motivations behind plotting Fig. \ref{fig_ETD_vs_Gamma} and Fig. \ref{fig_EE_vs_Gamma} are three-fold.
+The motivations behind plotting Fig. \ref{fig_ETD_vs_Gamma} and Fig. \ref{fig_EE_vs_Gamma} are four-fold.
 First is to check whether a higher value of $\Gamma$ leads to a larger expected total discounted reward and energy efficiency or not.
 As $1/(1-\Gamma)$ is the average lifetime of the network, a higher value of $\Gamma$ indicates a longer lifetime.
 Thus, a higher value of $\Gamma$ should lead to a better performance.
 The second is to assess the relative performance of algorithms, OJPA, RSJPA, GA, and NA.
-Third is to find how EH probability $p$ and $q$ affect performance.
+The third is to find how EH probability $p$ and $q$ affect performance when they are equal.
+Lastly, is to study the impact of varying the number of states in $\mathcal{S}^{\prime}$ on the performance of RSJPA.

-It can be observed from Figs. \ref{fig_ETD_vs_Gamma} and \ref{fig_EE_vs_Gamma} that the higher value of $\Gamma$ leads to better expected total discounted reward and energy efficiency.
+It can be observed from Figs. \ref{fig_ETD_vs_Gamma} - \ref{fig_EE_vs_Gamma_varyRSJPA} that the higher value of $\Gamma$ leads to better expected total discounted reward and energy efficiency.
 From Fig. \ref{fig_ETD_vs_Gamma}, it can be observed that the OJPA algorithm performs the best and the NA performs the worst as expected.
 The OJPA algorithm takes into account the long-term performance of the system and that is why its performance is the best.
 The NA performs the worst because it does not consider both immediate and future rewards.
 Instead, it simply utilizes all the stored energy in the battery at every TS.
 The GA outperforms the NA as it prioritizes maximizing immediate reward.
 The performance of the RSJPA algorithm is close to the OJPA algorithm being better than the GA which is near the OJPA algorithm as it adopts a hybrid approach between the OJPA algorithm and the GA.
-We observe from Fig. \ref{fig_ETD_vs_Gamma} that as $p$ and $q$ improve, all the algorithms tend to perform better in terms of the expected total discounted reward.
-In contrast, we notice from Fig. \ref{fig_EE_vs_Gamma} that the energy efficiency for all the algorithms is better when the probability of EH decreases except for the NA.
-This observation prompts us to plot Figs. \ref{fig_ETD_vs_EH} and \ref{fig_EE_vs_EH} to closely study how the expected total discounted reward and energy efficiency vary with the probability of EH and the reasoning for the same.
-A common observation from both Figs. \ref{fig_ETD_vs_Gamma} and \ref{fig_EE_vs_Gamma} is that the performance gap between the OJPA algorithm and other algorithms is greater when the probability of EH decreases.
-This suggests that the OJPA algorithm is more beneficial at a lower probability of EH.